surajpai50612/To-Do-List/README.md

 # To-Do-List
-Created a simple To-Do List using HTML, CSS, JS which stores its data in local storage.
+A simple To-Do List created using HTML, CSS, JS and stores its data in local storage.